synereo/blog.synereo.com/_posts/2016-04-12-Synereo-Update.markdown

 This week, Greg joins the Hangout while in flight from Boston to Seattle.
 He is returning from a meeting at MIT with researchers and academics working to improve the scalability and security of decentralized computing.

+**Ed demonstratse a live version of LivelyGig**; Dor clarifies the future structure of the Synereo for-profit and non-profit foundations; Dor announces an investment from Israel's most connected investor, Gigi Levy.

 ![image](http://i.imgur.com/8OItD0o.png)<br>
 <h5 style="text-align: center;" markdown="1">*Greg Meredith joins the Hangout while in-flight from Boston*</h5>
 <BR>